michealkeines/machine_learning/math.md

 matrix vector multiplication

-if we multiple two similar feature vectors, we will get a big product value
+if we multiple two similar feature vectors, we will get a big product values

 if we multiply two not so similar feature vectors, we will get product less or new to zero value